Publish your Brownfield land data

 Reference values

-• persistent — it doesn’t change when the data is updated
+- does not change when the data is updated

 A good reference is something you already use.
-Where these aren't unique, you make them unique by appending the year, or even the full date.
-Great references are short, easy to read, to pronounce and remember.
+If your reference is not unique, you can make them unique by adding the year or full date.
+Great references are:

 Date values

-All dates must be in the format YYYY-MM-DD, following the guidance for formatting dates and times in data.
+All dates must be in the format YYYY-MM-DD as set out in the guidance for formatting dates and times in data.

 Brownfield land dataset